-If you're helmet-mounting, then a bullet cam will probably be the best choice.
-For a chest mount a box design will be more stable.
-And when it comes to features, do you really need Wi-Fi, 4K, GPS or even a screen?
+Other features to consider when looking for the best action camera include Wi-Fi, GPS and touchscreen control.
 These all bump up the price, and while they are invaluable in some situations, you can still get great footage without them.

 1. GoPro Hero6 Black

 Weight: 118g | Waterproof: 10m | 4K video: uUp to 60fps | 1080: up to 240fps | 720: up to 240fps | Stills resolution: 12MP | Battery life: 1-3hrs est

 While it may appear to be a minor update from the Hero5 Black on the outside, a lot's changed on the inside.
 The Hero6 Black gets a new GP1 processing engine, allowing you to record super high-quality 4K footage at 60fps.
 Other highlights include an improved image stabilization system, while the Hero6 Black offers a wider dynamic range and better low-light performance than the Hero5 Black.
 Waterproof down to 10m, the Hero6 Black has a useful 2-inch touchscreen, voice commands and an updated app with QuikStories that automatically transfers and edits your footage for you.
 If you want the best action camera, this is it.

 - Read our in-depth GoPro Hero6 Black review